-The Directors present their Strategic Report and financial statements for the 53-week period ended 1 January 2022.
+The Directors present their Strategic Report for the 52 week period ended 31 December 2022.

-Principal activities of the Business
+Principal activities of the business

-The principal activity of Forza Foods Limited (hereafter referred to as "Forza" or "the Company") is the procuring, slicing and packing of processed meats for ASDA Stores Limited ("ASDA").
+The principal activity of Forza Foods Limited (hereafter referred to as "Forza" or "the Company") is the procuring, slicing and packing of processed meats for ASDA Stores Limited.